The Psychology Behind Tech & Gadgets Ads

-Heista decoded 33 tech & gadgets video ads and mapped which psychological missions drive engagement.
-Competence Restoration dominates at 52% frequency.
-Tech & Gadgets ads over-index on Competence Restoration, Novelty Reward, Curiosity Gap compared to the cross-category average.
+Heista decoded 15 tech & gadgets video ads and mapped which psychological missions drive engagement.
+Competence Restoration dominates at 53% frequency.
+Tech & Gadgets ads over-index on Competence Restoration, Behavioural Disruption compared to the cross-category average.

 Addresses the viewer's feeling of inadequacy by providing mastery tools.
 Restoring competence feels rewarding.